Events

 Meet at Visitor Center, UW–Madison Arboretum

 Learn about the land, plants, animals, fungi, phenology, and ecology.
-Geared for adults, these longer walks may cover some sloping terrain.
+Geared for adults, this walk may cover sloping terrain.
 Wear sturdy closed-toe shoes and come prepared for weather.
-Walks canceled for unsafe weather or trail conditions.
+Walks canceled for unsafe conditions.
 Free, no registration required.
 Meet at the Visitor Center.